 (5) If any Real-Time Locational Marginal Price (LMP) exceeds 50 times the Fuel Index Price (FIP) during any 15-minute Settlement Interval for the applicable Operating Day, ERCOT shall post on the MIS Public Area the portion of any Generation Resource’s as-submitted and as-mitigated and extended Energy Offer Curve that is at or above 50 times the FIP for each 15-minute Settlement Interval seven days after the applicable Operating Day.

-(6) ERCOT shall post on the MIS Public Area the offer price and the name of the Entity submitting the offer for the highest-priced offer selected or Dispatched by SCED two days after the applicable Operating Day.
+(6) ERCOT shall post on the MIS Public Area the offer price and the name of the Entity submitting the offer for the highest-priced offer selected or Dispatched by SCED 48 hours after the end of the applicable Operating Day.
 If multiple Entities submitted the highest-priced offers selected, all Entities shall be identified on the MIS Public Area.

-(7) ERCOT shall post on the MIS Public Area the bid price and the name of the Entity submitting the bid for the highest-priced bid selected or Dispatched by SCED two days after the applicable Operating Day.
+(7) ERCOT shall post on the MIS Public Area the bid price and the name of the Entity submitting the bid for the highest-priced bid selected or Dispatched by SCED 48 hours after the end of the applicable Operating Day.
 If multiple Entities submitted the highest-priced bids selected, all Entities shall be identified on the MIS Public Area.

+(8) ERCOT shall post on the MIS Public Area the offer price and the name of the Entity submitting the offer for the highest-priced Ancillary Service Offer 48 hours after the end of the applicable Operating Day.
+If multiple Entities submitted the highest-priced offers, all Entities shall be identified on the MIS Public Area.

-(8) ERCOT shall post on the MIS Public Area for each Operating Day the following information for each Resource:
+(9) ERCOT shall post on the MIS Public Area for each Operating Day the following information for each Resource: